soz-live/soz-live.github.io/docs/users/quickstart.md

 ## Process

-The basic **SOZ-LIVE** process for drawing develoment follows the four phases:
+The basic **SOZ-LIVE** process for drawing develoment follows four phases:

-1. Specify non-graphical Objects and Values.
+1. Specify - non-graphical Objects and Values.
-2. Draft graphical Entities using Objects and Values.
+2. Draft - graphical Entities using Objects and Values.
-3. Model Parts and Assemblies using Entities, Objects and Values.
+3. Model - Parts and Assemblies using Entities, Objects and Values.
-4. Present
+4. Present - Entities into a final layout.

 During each phase the basic approach to using **SOZ** is followed:

 - **Make** objects & entities - using the **Y** or **M-** commands
 - **Edit** objects & entities - using the **E-** commands, within a dialog box.
-- **Update** the objects & entities - this is part of the Edit command.
+- **Update** the objects & entities - this is done during the **Edit** commands.